FusionAuth/fusionauth-site/site/_posts/2020-04-27-securing-asp-netcore-razor-pagees-app-with-oauth.md

 First, we're going to create a new signing key.
 There's a list of [supported algorithms](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/Supported-Algorithms) that work with the open source identity project we're using, but currently [symmetric algorithms are not supported](https://github.com/IdentityModel/IdentityModel.AspNetCore/issues/102)--I love the honesty of the library maintainer: "Don't use symmetric keys is the easy answer."
 Using the default HMAC key resulted in a `SecurityTokenSignatureKeyNotFoundException` and there was no easy way to change the `SignatureProvider`.
 Luckily, FusionAuth supports [different key types](https://fusionauth.io/docs/v1/tech/apis/keys#generate-a-key), so let's generate an asymmetric key to use to sign our JavaScript Web Tokens (JWTs).

 To generate the key, go to "Settings" then to "Key Master".
 In the upper right hand corner, click on the dropdown next to "Import Public Key" and choose "Generate RSA".
 Use a descriptive name like "For dotnetcore" and leave the rest of defaults and click "Submit".
-{% include _image.html src="/assets/img/blogs/authorization-code-grant-asp-net/aspnet-keypair.png" alt="A new RSA keypair in FusionAuth." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/authorization-code-grant-asp-net/aspnet-keypair.png" alt="A new RSA keypair in FusionAuth." class="img-fluid" figure=false %}

 Next, we'll be modifying the previously created "dotnetcore"' application settings.
 Edit that application, then go to the OAuth tab.
 Make the following changes: